vinay-s36/GraphicalPasswordAuthentication/README.md

 # Graphical Password Authentication

 ## Introduction
 Graphical Password Authentication is a Django-based web application that provides a graphical approach to user authentication.
-Instead of traditional text-based passwords, users authenticate using graphical patterns, enhancing security and user experience.
+Users authenticate using graphical patterns instead of traditional text-based passwords, enhancing security and user experience.

 ## Technologies Used
 - **Backend**: Django (Python)